duckduckgo/duckduckgo-documentation/duckduckhack/api-answers/forum-lookup.md

 Type `Hacker Newz` (since *Hacker News* already exists in the repository, we'll change one letter for this tutorial).
 The tool will do the rest:

 ```
+Please enter a name for your Instant Answer : Hacker Newz
 Created file: lib/DDG/Spice/HackerNewz.pm
 Created file: share/spice/hacker_newz/hacker_newz.handlebars
 Created file: share/spice/hacker_newz/hacker_newz.js